flamewave000/dragonflagon-fvtt/df-chat-enhance/README.md

 | General Event | `/log ...message`<br />`/log e ...message`<br />`/log event ...message` | Logs a simple event message to the adventure log. |
 | Quote | `/log q <source> ...message`<br />`/log quote <source> ...message`<br />`/log q "<source with spaces" ...message`<br />`/log quote "<source with spaces" ...message` | Adds an entry Quote of the "Source". |

+#### Player Log

+Players can be assigned their own personal Adventure Log.
+This can be assigned in the User Config, and can be written to with the `/plog` command.

 #### GM Only Log

 For any of the above commands, you can use `/gmlog` instead and the event/quote will be sent to the GM Only Adventure Log instead.